skyra-project/discord-components/assets/readme-templates/CORE_NOTES.md

 };
 ```

-And then in your React code:
+And then in your code:

 ```tsx
 <discord-messages>